VickiTurns/VickiTurns/README.md

 <h2 align="center">Hello there!
 My name is Vicki Turner. 👋🤓😺</h2>

-### I'm a Junior Consultant with Arkahna
+### I'm a Consultant with Arkahna

-- 🔭 I work in Power Platform, GitHub Administration, and also developing broader skills in Data management and analytics
+- 🔭 I work in Data Analytics and Data Engineering, with the first part of my career focussing on Power Platform and GitHub Administration.
 - 😄 Pronouns: she/her

 ## Stats